 Lockdown in the UK means everyone who isn’t a key worker should be at home unless travelling to and from work or shopping for essential items.
 This means social media traffic is at an all-time high.
 So, your business should be busy on social media either interacting with users or posting to social media to maintain your brand’s presence.

 If your business is temporarily closed, you should’ve given a notice to your customers through social media.
 If you haven’t already – a friendly reminder goes a long way.
 Just in case someone feels the need to make a trip to your store to only find you closed.

 Find out what your customers are doing during a prolonged period of staying indoors.
 People are always coming up with intuitive ideas and games they can play and posting them on social media.
 We’ve got the #stayathomechallenge, where you take a roll of tissue paper and do as many “keepy-uppies” as you can.
 We’ve had sports stars and celebrities from all over the globe get involved in this fun, but all be it bizarre challenges.

 We’ll come back to this point in a bit, after our next topic we feel like it’ll make a bit more sense.

 For the general public, ordering takeaway has become an important part of our busy lives.
 We are so used to opening up apps like Deliveroo, UberEats, JustEat and ordering from our local food places.
 Due to a shortage in shops of everyday food items and local restaurants closing their doors, food delivery has become such a vital part of our lives.

 Restaurants should be following NHS and government guidelines to workplace safety and hygiene at all times.
-Which is to be expected, however additional measures are crucial at a time like this.
+This is to be expected, however additional measures are crucial at a time like this.